MarkPreschern/Music-Appreciatiation-Club-Mobile-App-iOS/README.md

 # Music-Appreciatiation-Club-Mobile-App-iOS
-Mobile app on iOS for the music appreciation club at Northeastern University.
+The iOS Mobile app for the Music Appreciation Club at Northeastern University.